niplav/iqisa/README.md

 Since this is a project I'm now doing in my free time, it might not be as polished as it should be.
 Sorry :-/

+If you decide to work with this library, feel free to [contact me](https://niplav.github.io/about.md#Contact).

 * Issues with the time fields
 	* The native pandas datetime format is too restricted for some time ranges in these datasets, those values might be set to `NaT`.